NightShade256/Ferrous/README.md

 You can build the interpreter through `cargo`.

 To do so, you will require a `Rust` toolchain for your platform.
+Note: You will need GTK and ALSA dev libs installed on linux.

 ```bash
 cargo build --release